 “Little League Baseball Division”

-The Little League Baseball Division is known as the Majors Division at National Little League.
+The Little League Baseball Division (as referred by Little League Intl.) is known as the Majors Division at National Little League.
 It is for boys and girls ages 10 to 12.
 All league-age 12-year-olds must play in the Majors division.
 National Little League traditionally has a firm limit of 12 players per team.
 The Majors Division at NLL will be comprised mostly of league-age 11- and 12-year-olds with a limited number of 10-year-olds.
 The infield diamond has 60-foot basepaths and the pitching distance is 46 feet.
 A postseason tournament is held, with trophies going to the regular season and tournament-winning teams.

 Farm is for boys and girls who have progressed in experience and ability to a level that will allow them to compete in a "player-pitch" division.
 Based on experience, some some 7-year-olds may play in either Farm or in Rookie.
 Rosters are typically composed of between 12 and 15 players.
 Tryouts are held for players at the Farm level.
 Teams in Farm are created by a player draft by the league's managers.
 All Farm games are played on the Farm Field.
 This is the first league where our young players at National LL encounter games with umpires and a scoreboard.
 A post-season tournament is held, with trophies going to the regular season and tournament-winning teams.

-Tee-Ball Baseball is for boys and girls 4 and 5 years old who want to learn the fundamentals of hitting and fielding.
+Tee-Ball Baseball is for boys and girls 4-5 years old who want to learn the fundamental elements of baseball - hitting, fielding and throwing - in a fun, non-competitive environment.
 In Tee-Ball, players hit a ball off a batting tee.
 The primary goals of Tee-Ball are to instruct children in the fundamentals of baseball and to allow them to experience the value of teamwork.
-Rosters may be composed of between 10 and 15 players, depending on the number of children who register.
+Rosters may be composed of between 9 and 12 players, depending on the number of children who register.
 No live pitching is permitted in this division.
 Teams are selected by the league's Player-Agent.
 Score is not kept, outs are not recorded, and all players bat each inning.
 Games are three innings or less.

 There are no tryouts for Rookie or Tee-Ball.

-For more information on how Little League International determines "league ages," please see Little League International's Web article.
+For more information on how Little League International determines "league ages," please see Little League’s age determination page.

 For Majors, AAA and Farm: Although the parent or guardian selects a playing division for the child when registering online, National Little League will make the final determination regarding the playing level in which a child will play through manager selections in our player-draft process.

-If you have any questions about the appropriate division for your child, please contact Sridar Chittur, league player-agent, at email@example.com.
+If you have any questions about the appropriate division for your child, please contact Colin Mooney, league player-agent, at email@example.com.